 Installation Tips & Common Pitfalls

-- Mount to a rated electrical box (or anchors for masonry); torque fasteners properly.
+- Treat this as an emergency lights installation checklist: mount to a rated electrical box (or anchors for masonry) and torque fasteners properly.

 - Use gaskets/sealant for wet, washdown, or corrosive areas; preserve NEMA/IP ratings.